blmarket/opennox/src/legacy/tools/prompt.md

 go run ./convert_pointer_arithmetic/ <file.go>
 ```

----

-Update the program to just update the code in-place.
+It should print all list of places, and update the file in-place.